 Robert Wood grew up in Western Australia.

-His writing focuses on our relationship with the natural world and draws on his experiences of country, suburb and city to create mythic landscapes informed by history and philosophy, and, his essays examine identity through the frame of lifestyle, language games and dialectics.
-Wood is the author of three books and his writing has been published in numerous journals including The Guardian, Counterpunch and LA Review of Books.
+His poetry creates mythic landscapes informed by experience, history and philosophy, and, his essays examine identity through the frame of lifestyle, language games and dialectics.
+Wood is the author of three books and has had work published in The Guardian, Counterpunch and LA Review of Books.

 He blogs about food here.